UW-Libraries/vanilla-hyrax/README.md

 and you should see 'centos/7' listed

-# Clone this repo and cd into it.
+# Clone this repo
 `git@bitbucket.org:uwlib/vagrant-ansible-sufia.git`

+# Change to repo's cloned directory, then
+# Copy vars.yml.template to vars.yml
 `cd vagrant-ansible-sufia`

-# Change to repo's cloned directory
-`cd vagrant-ansible-sufia`

-# Copy vars.yml.template to vars.yml
 `cp vars.yml.template vars.yml`

 # Windows users